Diving With Glasses: Best Tips for Clear Vision Underwater

 Can I still wear glasses

 Wondering if you can go diving with glasses?
 Unfortunately, traditional eyeglasses don’t work well with dive masks.
-But don’t worry—this guide will show you the best alternatives for clear vision underwater, including prescription dive masks and contact lenses.
+But don’t worry—this guide will show you the best alternatives for clear vision underwater, including prescription dive masks, corrective lens options, and contact lenses.
 Read on to find the perfect solution for your diving needs.

 Key Takeaways